 Without ever having visited Alaska, I knew this was the right move for me and my family.
 We moved here in 2017 and have fallen in love with Homer, with its beauty, and with its people.
 I thought I knew a lot about health, healing, and ways to find happiness...but Alaska has taught me so much more.

-I no longer work in the psychotherapy field treating people with mental health diagnoses, and now work as a ritualist, specializing in jewelry making and crafting as healing ritual.
+I no longer work in the psychotherapy field treating people with mental health diagnosis.
+I now work as a ritualist and a celebrant, and I run week long women's retreats.